The Maithili Short story 'Siddha Mahavir' by Gajendra Thakur was translated into English by the author himself.

-Beside the road was Anmana didi's house.
+Beside the road was Anmana Didi's house.

-Anmana didi's house is now beside the road.
+Anmana Didi's house is now beside the road.
 She is originally from the other side's majkothia (middle) quarter of the village, but her house has now shifted to near my house.
-There are always a lot ofpeople to be found in her house.
-The girls who stay nearby visit Anmana didi's house during the day, especially at midday, to check her head for lice.
+There are always a lot of people to be found in her house.
+The girls who stay nearby visit Anmana Didi's house during the day, especially at midday, to check her head for lice.

-So, she is now known as Anmana didi by the whole village.
+So, she is now known as Anmana Didi by the whole village.

-It was converted to a pucca one in stages.
-The ceiling of the temple was fixed just recently; earlier it was a kuccha one.
-She wanted the floor to be plastered but the estimate was very expensive.
-Anmana didi kept on thinking that the home of the Lord would become wetin the rainy season.
-But she also wondered where would the money for the plastering come from.
-Unlike most people who keep on saying "Oh, I do not have time", Anmana didi's was faithful to her work.
-She was devoted to her daily work and also to God's work.
+It was converted into a pucca one in stages.
+The ceiling of the temple was fixed just recently but still, it was a kutcha one.
+She wanted the floor to be plastered but the estimate was awfully expensive.
+Anmana Didi kept on thinking that the home of the Lord would become wet in the rainy season.
+But she also wondered where the money for the plastering would come from.
+Unlike most people who keep on saying "Oh, I do not have time", Anmana Didi was faithful to her work.
+She was devoted to her daily work and God's work.
 But for her adopted son too, she often finds time.

-She goes to the Dhanuktola, Dusadhtola quarters of the village.
+She goes to the Dhanuktola and Dusadhtola quarters of the village.
 The people of these tolas respect her a lot.
 They do not have any desire to grab her house.
-Anmana didi's looks happy when she visits these tolas.
-She never asks for any help from the people of her own tola.
-The people of her tola would help once and then tell their wives, who for years after that would remind Anmana didi of the favour they had done.
+Anmana Didi looks happy when she visits these tolas.
+She never asks for any help from the people of her tola.
+The people of her tola would help once and then tell their wives, who for years after that would remind Anmana Didi of the favour they had done.

 "No dear, the pilgrimage and God's work should not be undertaken in this manner.
-I am not a queen and would never construct temple or would never dig a pond without paying wages to the labourers."
+I am not a queen and would never construct a temple or would never dig a pond without paying wages to the labourers."